IchBinLeoon/anisearch-discord-bot/README.md

 Nevertheless, the installation steps are as follows:

 ## Introduction
-The bot runs in a Docker container, and the associated admin web dashboard runs in another container.
-The dashboard can be accessed via port 5000.
+The bot and the associated admin web dashboard can either be run as Docker containers or manually.
+The dashboard can be accessed via the default port 5000.

 ### Requirements:
   - PostgreSQL Database
-  - Docker
-  - Docker-Compose
+  - Either `Docker and Docker-Compose` or `Python 3.8+`

 ## 1. 💾 Set up Database
 To be able to use the bot you need to set up a `PostgreSQL Database`.